 The errors are in a similar range as found in other model simulations.
 Vautard et al. (2007) showed similar performance problems in simulating PM{10} in Europe.
-Stern et al. (2008) saw better performance for $PM{2.5}$ simulations than for PM{10} , which we could not confirm with the dataset mentioned above.
+Stern et al. (2008) saw better agreement with measurements (i.e. less underestimation) for $PM{2.5}$ simulations than for PM{10} , which we could not confirm with the dataset mentioned above.